 Working Musicians

-Emily Dolan Davis – emilydrums (The Darkness, Bryan Ferry, Tricky)
+Emily Dolan Davies – heyemilydrums (The Darkness, Bryan Ferry, Kim Wilde)

 Emily is always either on the road or in the studio and has some brilliant IG posts about the artists she works with and life on the road.
-She recently launched a new IG based initiative to provide and promote tracks for drummers to use.
+She’s also built a platform as a career coach for session musicians.

 David Ryan Harris – drh3 (John Mayer)

-Simply put, Neil is the bass player for Queen.
-He gets to play some of the biggest venues in the world, with one of the biggest bands in the world and his IG account should be enough to give every session musician something to aspire to.
+Neil is the bass player for Queen + Adam Lambert.
+He gets to play some of the biggest venues in the world, with one of the biggest bands in the world, and his IG account should be enough to give every session musician something to aspire to.

 Questlove – questlove (The Roots, D’Angelo, John Legend)

 Amir Thompson (otherwise known as Questlove or DJ Questlove) is a record producer, session drummer and DJ.
-As well as working with The Roots (who serve as the house band for Late Night with Jimmy Fallon, when they aren’t winning Grammies for their own albums) and other massive acts, he’s done everything from producing Broadway musicals, to making records with Al Green.
+As well as working with The Roots (who serve as the house band for The Tonight Show Starring Jimmy Fallon, when they aren’t winning Grammys for their own albums) and other massive acts, he’s done everything from producing Broadway musicals to making records with Al Green.
 His IG account gives you a snapshot into his world.

 Music Industry